 This assessment indicated a noise impact of Medium Significance during potential night-time construction activities of the WEF.
 Mitigation measures are recommended to ensure a Low Significance should night-time activities be required.
-Potential mitigation measures should be that:
+Potential mitigation measures should include:

 - Night-time construction activities (closer than 800 m) are not recommended and it should be minimized where possible.
-If construction activities closer than 800 m must take place at night (such as the pouring of concrete), these activities should be minimized to only one location using minimum equipment.
-Night-time activities closer than 800 m are not recommended due to the potential low ambient sound levels at night (no or low wind speeds) and the potential effect from cumulative construction noises resulting in possible disturbing noises; and, - Access roads should not be constructed closer than 150 m from identified NSD where it can be avoided.
+If construction activities take place closer than 800 m at night (such as the pouring of concrete), these activities should be minimized to only one location using minimum equipment (as activities at NSD 2 and 6).
+Night-time activities closer than 800 m are not recommended due to the potential low ambient sound levels at night (no or low wind speeds) and the potential effect from cumulative construction noises resulting in possible disturbing noises; and, - Access roads should not be constructed closer than 150 m from an identified NSD where it can be avoided.